Did She Mention My Name?

-Did She Mention My Name? is Canadian singer Gordon Lightfoot's third studio album, released in 1968 on the United Artists label.
+Did She Mention My Name? is the third studio album by Canadian singer Gordon Lightfoot, released in 1968 on the United Artists label.
 The album marked Lightfoot's first use of orchestration.

+Songs

+"Black Day in July" was written by Lightfoot to inform people about racial strife in the United States.
+Lightfoot stated that he wrote the song "as a newspaper man would write an article."
+The song was covered by The Tragically Hip for the 2003 Lightfoot tribute album, Beautiful: A Tribute to Gordon Lightfoot.

 Reception

-In his Allmusic review, critic Richie Unterberger praised the album, writing "Though a tad more erratic than his earlier efforts, his songwriting remained remarkably consistent.
-His characteristically bright, uplifting outlook became more diverse as well..."
+In his AllMusic review, critic Richie Unterberger praised the album, writing "Though a tad more erratic than his earlier efforts, his songwriting remained remarkably consistent.
+His characteristically bright, uplifting outlook became more diverse as well ..."